snowplow/snowplowanalytics.com/_posts/2018-12-10-debugging-bad-rows-on-gcp/index.md

 BigQuery offers two options for querying data from Cloud Storage - external and native tables.

-[External tables](https://cloud.google.com/bigquery/external-data-sources) will take a little longer to query, but they scan the data in Cloud Storage itself without moving it - so you can use them for real-time diagnostics.
+[External tables][et] will take a little longer to query, but they scan the data in Cloud Storage itself without moving it - so you can use them for real-time diagnostics.

 Native tables import the data into BigQuery - querying them will be faster, but you need to manually import the data to get the latest bad rows.